Udo Shrine with Kids: A Family Guide to Miyazaki’s Cliffside Cave Sanctuary (2026)

 Udo Shrine parking lot

-Two parking lots at the top of the cliff: lower lot (closer, smaller) and upper lot (larger, longer walk).
-The lower lot is preferred with kids — saves an extra 5-min walk in each direction.
-Parking is free for shrine visitors.
+Two free lots sit at the top of the cliff: a lower lot (closer, smaller) and an upper lot (larger, longer walk).

 • Hours: 06:00–19:00 (matches shrine)